-Professor (Gospel Choir Conductor, Applied Voice, Vocal Literature, Music Director/Musical Theater Productions), Music
+Professor (Applied Voice, Gospel Choir Conductor, Vocal Pedagogy, Vocal Literature, Music Director/Musical Theater Productions), Music

 Charsie Randolph Sawyer is the Voice Area Chair person and Professor of Music at Calvin College where she teaches applied voice, Vocal Literature and Gospel Choir.
 She holds a Master and Doctorate Degree in vocal performance from the University of Michigan and a Bachelor of Music degree from Youngstown State University in Ohio.
 She had toured extensively as a concert artist, conductor and clinician, nationally and internationally in Europe, North America, Ghana, England and Canada.